Why are my lips tingling?

 Cold sores are caused by the herpes simplex virus, which is very infectious and passed from person to person by close contact, such as kissing.
 The virus is usually inactive but may break out in the form of cold sores from time to time.

 Cold sores will usually heal without treatment in 7 to 10 days, but using an antiviral cream as soon as a person feels tingling lips may help to speed up the healing process.
+Some cold sore treatments may be purchased online.

 Most children will experience chickenpox at some point.
 However, after they recover, the virus remains inactive in the body.
 Later in life, it can re-emerge as shingles, an infection that causes an itching, burning, or tingling feeling in the skin, as well as painful blisters or a rash.